SaveOnEnergy.com® is not affiliated with Public Power.

-Headquartered in Connecticut, the electricity and natural gas supplier Public Power services more than 200,000 consumers from the Midwest to the Northeast.
-The energy company is one of seven brands through which Crius Energy sells energy plans.
-As stated on Public Power's website, the company focuses on conscientious customer service and being one of the best suppliers in the industry.
-Public Power utilizes loyalty and rewards programs to retain customers, and gains new customers through telemarketing and door-to-door sales.
+Headquartered in Connecticut, Public Power is an electricity and natural gas supplier servicing more than 200,000 consumers from the Midwest to the Northeast.
+The energy company is one of seven brands through which Crius Energy sells energy plans and focuses on conscientious customer service.
+Public Power utilizes loyalty and rewards programs to retain customers and gains new customers through telemarketing and door-to-door sales.

 A retail energy company, or energy supplier, competes with other suppliers to offer energy supply to a consumer.
 Before energy choice, consumers could only get energy supply from their utility.
 With energy choice in effect, consumers no longer have to use their utility as their supplier.
 It is important to research suppliers, such as Public Power, before committing to a long-term contract.
 Examine the price per kilowatt-hour, the type of supply rate offered, and the term length to see what works best.

 As a retail energy company, Public Power sells energy supply plans to consumers.
 This process takes place in the energy marketplace where consumers can select a plan that best fits them.

 When shopping for a supply plan, consumers will generally find two kinds of rates.
 Fixed-rate supply plans are set to a specific rate per kilowatt-hour over the length of their contract.
 Monthly bills may vary, but the supply rate will remain constant.
 Variable-rate supply plans are determined based on the market value of energy.
 Monthly bills with a variable-rate supply plan may be different every month, based on the supply rate.

 The utility is still responsible